Webflow-Examples/fetch-api-and-write-to-dom/README.md

 Next is the async await function to get our data and assign it to a variable.

+If there's an error fetching data, show the error state and return.

 Next we get our page elements.

 Next we set the movie grid opacity to 0% because the Webflow class has a transition on the opacity.
 This will give it a fade in effect when we add 100% opacity later in our code.
 We also set overflow hidden on the body to temporarily hide the scrollbar.